Levon Helm: The Midnight Ramble

+Helm's vocal cords were damaged due to a bout with throat cancer in the 1990s, and his clear, powerful tenor voice was replaced by a quiet rasp.

-Helm's performance career in the 2000s revolved mainly around the Midnight Ramble at his home and studio, "The Barn," in Woodstock, New York.
+Helm's performance career in the 2000s revolved mainly around the Midnight Ramble at his home and studio, "The Barn", in Woodstock, New York.
 These concerts, featuring Helm and various musical guests, allowed him to raise money for his medical bills and to resume performing after a bout with cancer that nearly ended his career.

-In the late 1990s, Helm was diagnosed with throat cancer after suffering hoarseness.
-Advised to undergo a laryngectomy, he instead underwent an arduous regimen of radiation treatments at Memorial Sloan–Kettering Cancer Center in New York City.
-The tumor was then successfully removed, but Helm's vocal cords were damaged, and his clear, powerful tenor voice was replaced by a quiet rasp.
-Initially Helm only played drums and relied on guest vocalists at the Rambles, but eventually his singing voice grew stronger.
+Initially, Helm only played drums and relied on guest vocalists at the Rambles, but eventually his singing voice grew stronger.
 On January 10, 2004, he sang again at his Ramble sessions.
-In 2007, during production of Dirt Farmer, Helm estimated that his singing voice was 80 percent recovered.
+In 2007, during production of Dirt Farmer, Helm estimated that his singing voice was 80% recovered.

-The Levon Helm Band featured his daughter Amy Helm, Larry Campbell, Teresa Williams, Jim Weider (The Band's last guitarist), Jimmy Vivino, Mike Merritt, Brian Mitchell, Erik Lawrence, Steven Bernstein, Howard Johnson (tuba player in the horn section on the Band's Rock of Ages and The Last Waltz), Jay Collins (Helm's now former son-in-law), Byron Isaacs, and blues harmonica player Little Sammy Davis.
-Helm hosted Midnight Rambles that were open to the public at his home in Woodstock.
+The Levon Helm Band featured his daughter Amy Helm, Larry Campbell, Teresa Williams, Jim Weider (The Band's last guitarist), Jimmy Vivino, Mike Merritt, Brian Mitchell, Erik Lawrence, Steven Bernstein, Howard Johnson (tuba player in the horn section on the Band's Rock of Ages and The Last Waltz), Clark Gayton, Jay Collins (Helm's now former son-in-law), Byron Isaacs, and blues harmonica player Little Sammy Davis.

 The Midnight Ramble was an outgrowth of an idea Helm explained to Martin Scorsese in The Last Waltz.
 Earlier in the 20th century, Helm recounted, traveling medicine shows and music shows such as F. S. Wolcott's Original Rabbit's Foot Minstrels, featuring African-American blues singers and dancers, would put on titillating performances in rural areas.
 (This was also turned into a song by the Band, "The W.S.
 Walcott Medicine Show," with the name altered so the lyric was easier to sing.)

 "After the finale, they'd have the midnight ramble," Helm told Scorsese.
 With young children off the premises, the show resumed: "The songs would get a little bit juicier.
 The jokes would get a little funnier and the prettiest dancer would really get down and shake it a few times.
 A lot of the rock and roll duck walks and moves came from that."